akshayaachu5169/SeleniumProject_WebAppTesting/README.md

-# DDD-FrameWork-Project1
+# SeleniumProject_WebAppTesting

-This project includes detailed steps and functions of how does an actual project is done
+This project includes detailed steps and functions of how to test a web application, which is simialr to an actual project.